An alternative approach to train neural networks using monotone variational inequality: Experiments

 \section{Experiments}

-We test and compare \SVI \ in Algorithm \ref{alg:heuristic} with SGD on several experiments: one-layer model recovery and prediction, two-layer fully-connected (FC) network classification and, two/three-layer graph convolutional networks (GCN) model recovery on random graphs, and three-layer real-data network node classification.
-We aim to compare the performance of \SVI \ and SGD.
-The code is available at \url{https://github.com/hamrel-cxu/SVI-NN-training}.
+We test and compare \SVI{} in Algorithm \ref{alg:SVI} with SGD on several synthetic and real-data experiments, where the networks vary in width and depth.
+We aim to demonstrate the benefits of \SVI{} in terms of reaching faster convergence and competitive/better final performance\footnote{The code is available at \url{https://github.com/hamrel-cxu/SVI-NN-training}.}.